Marionia gemmii Almón, Pérez & Caballer, 2018

 - Gemmii, in honour of the non-profit association Grupo de Estudo do Medio Mariño (GEMM).

-So far this species is known only from the coasts of Galicia (Spain) and the Atlantic coasts of Andalucia (Spain), but it has been historically overlooked or confused with other species, particularly Tritonia hombergii, so all records should be reevaluated and clarified.
+It has been historically overlooked or confused with other species, particularly Tritonia hombergii, all records should be reevaluated and clarified.
 Specifically, it seems clear that the T. hombergii record found by Rolán et al. (1991) in the Ría de Vigo could be M. gemmii given that the studied specimen shows a radular morphology (Rolán et al. 1991: fig. 1B–C) identical to that of M. gemmii.
 Likewise, the specimen from the Gulf of Cádiz studied by Almón et al (2018) also fits the description of M. gemmii, which suggests that the Andalusian record of T. hombergii by García-Gómez (1982) could actually belong to M. gemmii as well.
 Other Iberian records of T. hombergii (Hidalgo 1916; Ros 1975) lack any description, so the whole distribution range of this species has to be revised.

 The discovery of a 20 cm long conspicuous new species of nudibranch in the coasts of Europe is absolutely unexpected, since this region has been intensively studied for the last 250 years, but this is not a strange case, as two other species of the same family have been described in the last eight years: Tritonia taliartensis Ortea & Moro, 2009 from the Canary islands (Ortea et al. 2009), and Tritonia coralliumrubri Doneddu, Sacco & Trainito, 2014, whose distribution is so far documented only from the island of Sardinia (Doneddu et al. 2014).